Dre Campbell Farm

 You can also use horticultural oil to control various garden pests, including mealybugs.
 The oil smothers the pests.
 It blocks their breathing pores, causing them to suffocate.

-Mix two cups of vegetable oil with half a cup of organic liquid soap in a bottle to make homemade horticultural oil spray.
+Mix 2 cups of vegetable oil with 1/2 cup of organic liquid soap in a bottle to make a homemade horticultural oil spray.

-Next, shake the mixture well until it turns white.
-Finally, store it in a cool, dry place until you are ready to use it on your plants.
+Shake the mixture vigorously until it becomes milky white.
+Finally, store it in a cool, dry place until you’re ready to use it on your plants.

-When it’s time to use it, dilute two teaspoons of the concentrated horticultural oil in a liter of water.
-Shake it well and spray affected trees.
+When it’s time to use it, dilute two teaspoons of concentrated horticultural oil in a liter of water.
+Shake it well and spray the affected plants.

-However, you can also buy ready-to-use horticultural oil if this DIY process is too much for you.
+However, you can also buy ready-to-use horticultural oil if this DIY process is too much.

 7. Coffee Spray

-Mix one cup of used coffee grounds with 2 gallons of water to make a coffee spray.
-Leave the mixture to sit for about three days.
+To give it a try, mix one cup of used coffee grounds with two gallons of water to make a coffee spray.
+Let the mixture steep for about three days.

 You can also brew a strong pot of coffee and let it cool.
-Afterward, combine two parts of brewed coffee with one part of water and apply to plants.
+Afterward, combine 2 parts brewed coffee with 1 part water, then apply it to the plants.

 8. Garlic and Onion